silverstripe/cwp/docs/en/content_administration/text_editor_options.md

 The majority of the content on the website is edited by using the rich text editor (by default this is TinyMCE).
-Most of the features of the editor are detailed in the "Formatting content" section of the [creating and editing content](http://userhelp.silverstripe.org/for-website-content-editors/creating-and-editing-content/) page of the [SilverStripe User Help](http://3.0.userhelp.silverstripe.org/) site, however there is a small set of features added for CWP.
+Most of the features of the editor are detailed in the "Formatting content" section of the [creating and editing content](http://userhelp.silverstripe.org/for-website-content-editors/creating-and-editing-content/) page of the [SilverStripe User Help](http://3.0.userhelp.silverstripe.org/) site, however a number of features have been added for CWP.

 ## Subscript and superscript